 How does your fund complement an investment portfolio?

-Are you looking at any particularly attractive opportunities right now?
+Are you looking at any potentially attractive opportunities right now?

 Mid and small caps have now underperformed large caps for multi-year periods in several emerging Asian markets, resulting in dramatic cumulative declines.
-Indonesian and Malaysian midcaps are down approximately 40% from their most recent highs in 2013 and 2014 respectively, while onshore Chinese midcaps are down almost 27% in the past 18 months.
-After such steep, indiscriminate declines, certain mid and small cap companies offer major opportunities to generate outsized returns over the next 18-36 months.
-The conditions are similar to those in India back in the summer of 2013.
+Indonesian and Malaysian midcaps are down approximately 40% from their most recent highs in 2013 and 2014 respectively, while onshore Chinese midcaps are down almost 27% in the past 18 months The conditions are similar to those in India back in the summer of 2013.
 At the time, Indian small caps had declined by 58% from the beginning of 2011 through August 2013.
 Our Indian managers report they are finding fantastic opportunities to invest in high-growth companies at large discounts to their intrinsic value.
 We added to our investment with an Indian small cap manager right as the small cap market bottomed out in August 2013.
-Since then, our investment with that manager has gained almost 200% compared to a 57.5% gain for the MSCI India index.
 We believe that mid and small cap companies in China and SE Asia now offer similar upside potential.
 We are actively directing investments to build mid and small cap exposure in those markets.

 How do you view the overarching investment environment for the remainder of 2017?

-For emerging Asia, we believe investors will start focusing more on company fundamentals in the second half of the year, rewarding those companies that outperform expectations.
-This environment should favor active strategies with strong stock picking skills.
+For emerging Asia, we believe investors might start focusing more on company fundamentals in the second half of the year, potentially rewarding those companies that outperform expectations.
+This environment could favor active strategies with strong stock picking skills.